Non-equilibrium dynamics of charged dual-unitary circuits: Entanglement dynamics from non-charged-solvable states

 As shown in Appendix~\ref{app:inequality}, the assumption $s^{{\rt}}_n<s^{{\lt}}_n$ implies that the first term in Eq.~\eqref{eq:expression} is always dominant in the entanglement entropy limit $n\to1$.
 This means that, in this limit, the dominant domain wall configuration is the one reported in Fig.~\ref{fig:domainconfig2ndphasefinal}.
 This gives the following explicit result for the entanglement entropy

-This result implies that the rate of growth decreases by an amount equal to the number entropy density in the sector (left or right) which has the smallest asymptotic entropy density, predicting a saturation of the exact bound in Eq.~\eqref{eq:slopesecondphase}, in the scaling limit. { In other words, we find the following two entanglement velocities \be v_{E}(t)\equiv\frac{ S(t+1)-S(t)}{S(\infty)/L_A}\!=\! . \ee A numerical check of this equation is reported in Fig.~\ref{fig:entgrowthnumerics} for two examples of left charged solvable states, both chosen such that $\smash{c^\lt_1=c^\lt_2=0.5}$ (the block structure of the charges is such that $\smash{m_{(\ltb/\rtb)}=2}$ and $d^{(\ltb/\rtb)}_{1,2}=2$).
-The data agrees with our prediction on the asymptotic value of the entanglement (cf.\ Eq.~\eqref{eq:ententropysolvabilityonesideasymptotic}) and is compatible with our results for the behaviour at times $t>L_A$ (which is not fixed by left solvability).
+This result implies that the rate of growth decreases by an amount equal to the number entropy density in the sector (left or right) which has the smallest asymptotic entropy density, predicting a saturation of the exact bound in Eq.~\eqref{eq:slopesecondphase}, in the scaling limit.
+In other words, we find the following two entanglement velocities

+A numerical check of this equation is reported in Fig.~\ref{fig:entgrowthnumerics} for two examples of left charged solvable states, both chosen such that $\smash{c^\lt_1=c^\lt_2=0.5}$ (the block structure of the charges is such that $\smash{m_{(\ltb/\rtb)}=2}$ and $d^{(\ltb/\rtb)}_{1,2}=2$).
+The data agrees with our prediction on the asymptotic value of the entanglement (see Eq.~\eqref{eq:ententropysolvabilityonesideasymptotic}) and is compatible with our results for the behaviour at times $t>L_A$ (which is not fixed by left solvability).
 Indeed, from Eq.~\eqref{eq:entanglementvelocities} we expect that in the case $\smash{c^\rt_1=0, c^\rt_2=1}$ (green curve) the slope in the second phase should be the same as the first one (assuming a saturation of the bound \eqref{eq:slopesecondphase}).
 The numerics suggests this to be the case.
 Instead, the blue dataset has $\smash{c^\rt_1=0.1, c^\rt_2=0.9}$, which implies $s^\rt_{\rm num}>0$, displaying a reduction of the slope in accordance with Eq.~\eqref{eq:entanglementvelocities}.